 Most importantly, the main characteristic of domestic work is that it is unpaid.
 Domestic work often leaves women with a strain of responsibilities.
 It is true that due to the driving power of the feminist movement, in many countries, women have begun their economic journey into work.
 However, this has not necessarily led to attitudes around domestic work changing and domestic work continues to predominantly be assigned to women.
 This has led to the term dual burden, referring to the idea that women not only have to now work and earn money, but are also still responsible for domestic work.
 A dual burden can lead to many consequences including a detrimental effect on women’s mental health and extra strain on the family as a whole, often leading to a breakdown of the family unit or even sometimes domestic abuse.

 Globally, unpaid domestic work goes unnoticed, undervalued and unrecognised.
 The Global Gender Gap report of 2020 summarises and examines different countries and the progress to gender equality.
 The report focuses on four different areas where women are unequal to men: economic participation and opportunity, educational attainment, health and survival, and lastly, political empowerment.
 The report shows Iceland ranking first and best, while Yemen falls to the bottom of the list.
 This report is critical as it is important to see where countries are failing to provide equality for both men and women.
 In countries such as India, domestic work is closely tied with the woman.
 A recent report from OECD on time use, suggests that women in India spend 300 minutes more time on housework than men.
-This consequently means women become dependable on men, while men have the opportunity and time to further their careers.
+This consequently means while men have the opportunity and time to further their careers, Domestic work is an obstacle of women to flourish and grow in both professional and personal life.

-So, What Has This Got to Do With Matrimonial Property?
+So, What Burden of Domestic work Got to Do With Matrimonial Property?

 Matrimonial property is the property or assets that are acquired during or before a marriage.
 This can be by either spouse or both.
 An example of matrimonial property can include the home in which the couple lived in during the marriage.